Pan-European Picnic: Picnic events

 More than six hundred East Germans fled to the West, many leaving their cars at the border.
 The very extensive media coverage made it clear to the Eastern European population that the Iron Curtain had partially broken open, that the Soviet Union was not intervening, and that the governments in the East were increasingly losing power due to indecisive action.

 East Germany's Erich Honecker told the Daily Mirror about the picnic, "Habsburg distributed pamphlets right up to the Polish border, inviting East German holiday-makers to a picnic.
 When they came to the picnic, they were given presents, food, and Deutsche Marks, before being persuaded to go over to the West."
 Through this statement, the astonished public became even more aware of the powerlessness of the hitherto brutal rulers in their own area.

 In the GDR Politburo (Honecker was absent due to his illness – Günter Mittag was the chairman), Habsburg's and Pozsgay's Paneuropean Picnic was one of the rare topics of discussion.
 Slogans were made such as: "The enemy's counterrevolution and its front-line reporting is at work", "The GDR is the tower in battle", "We must further counter the underhand attacks of the GDR's enemies", "We mustn't be hypnotized by the western media.
 The enemy has a big concept, he wants to smash everything of ours.
 We have to attack the enemy.
 This is imperialism in the FRG.
 Those are the real culprits."
 But no action was taken.

 In Budapest and around Lake Balaton, thousands of East Germans hesitated to cross the border.
 Over the next few days, the Hungarian government increased the number of guards patrolling its western border and a relatively small number of refugees reached the West.
-Another picnic spontaneously planned by an employee of the West German television station ZDF for August 23, 1989 was forcefully prevented by Hungarian security forces at the border.
+Another picnic spontaneously planned by an employee of the West German television station ZDF for August 23, 1989 was forcibly prevented by Hungarian security forces at the border.

 The Pan-European Picnic was organised by four Hungarian opposition parties: the Hungarian Democratic Forum, the Alliance of Free Democrats, Fidesz, and the Independent Smallholders, Agrarian Workers and Civic Party.
 Its patrons were Christian Social Union in Bavaria, Otto von Habsburg, and Hungarian Minister of State and reformer Imre Pozsgay.